 The fact is:

-• Fluoride is not fluorine
+• fluoride is not fluorine

-• Fluoride is safe and effective
+• fluoride is safe and effective

-• Fluoride is a central component of modern dental care
+• fluoride is a central component of modern dental care

 What is the difference between fluorine and fluoride?